Drug testing is an important clinical tool. What do we know about doing it well?

 For residential and outpatient addiction treatment providers–not to mention methadone clinics and primary care docs prescribing addiction medications–drug testing is an important clinical tool.
 Drug testing can also be expensive, inaccurate, and punitive.
 So what do we know about doing it well?
 How can drug testing improve the quality of patient care and help guide more folks toward recovery?

-ASAM is working with the Institute for Research, Education and Training in Addictions (IRETA) which has begun a literature review that will expand upon currently available materials, including ASAM’s recently published white paper on the science and practice of drug testing.
-There will be a formal review of research literature focused on determinations of whom to test, which drugs to test for and which types of tests to use, and clinical interpretations of these tests.
+ASAM is working with the Institute for Research, Education and Training in Addictions (IRETA), which has begun a literature review that will expand upon currently available materials, including ASAM’s recently published white paper on the science and practice of drug testing.
+There will be a formal review of research literature focused on determining whom to test, which drugs to test for and which types of tests to use, and clinical interpretations of these tests.